marc2332/valin/readme.md

 You can download it from the [Releases](https://github.com/marc2332/valin/releases) page or run it from source code, with `--release` mode if you want max performance.

+## Notes
+- SVG support in Linux seems to be giving issues, see the [Tracking Issue](https://github.com/marc2332/valin/issues/52).
+- It currently uses Jetbrains Mono for the text editor and Fira Sans for the UI.
+- The syntax highlighter is still very generic and is targeted to Rust code at the moment.

 ## Features

 - [x] Open folders